Aware to pilot two projects to help victims of image-based sexual abuse

 One project will develop an online platform with resources for such victims, while the second aims to evaluate existing measures and practices and make recommendations to best help victims.

-Aware executive director Corinna Lim said on Tuesday (March 10): "With cases of image-based sexual abuse mounting at Aware's Sexual Assault Care Centre in recent years, we know that this particular type of sexual violence needs urgent attention and action."

-The first project Aware has selected aims to address the lack of relevant, local information for victims of image-based sexual abuse.

-The project is helmed by Ms Catherine Chang and Ms Holly Lynn Apsley, both 24 and researchers at the Lee Kuan Yew Centre for Innovative Cities.
+The first project Aware selected aims to address the lack of relevant local information for victims of image-based sexual abuse.
+It is helmed by Ms Catherine Chang and Ms Holly Lynn Apsley, both 24 and researchers at the Lee Kuan Yew Centre for Innovative Cities.

-They are working alongside a group known as "Students for a Safer NUS", comprising undergraduates from the National University of Singapore who seek to provide community support for on-campus victims of sexual violence.

-They plan to set up a resource website for victims, with information on how to take action against their perpetrators.
-This includes guidelines on making a request for the removal of their published images, and applying for a non-publication order that legally restricts the publication of these offensive images, particularly on digital media.

-The second project will evaluate the current recourse available to the victims and make recommendations to improve the system and practices.
+The second project will evaluate the recourse available to victims and make recommendations to improve the system and practices.

 Led by Ms Lee Yi Ting, a 30-year-old freelance researcher, writer and security trainer, the research project will entail a series of structured interviews with victims to understand their experiences and the impact of their chosen recourse.